 All in all, we once again thank the fine climate for providing optimal conditions for plant life.

 3. Social Community.

-I mentioned earlier on that living in Victoria BC can be compared to living in a big city that is somehow small-townish.
-The community here is compact and well-established with friendly locals who are warm and hospitable towards tourist.
+I mentioned earlier that living in Victoria BC can be compared to living in a big city that is somehow small-townish.
+The community here is compact and well-established with friendly locals who are warm and hospitable towards tourists.
 But if you intend to move in and live there for more than just a weekend, then there’s a trick you’ll need to know if you are to secure your place in this social structure.

 The trick is to join a social grouping, maybe a sports fan base, hobby groups, or an informal well-established club like ‘the early morning dog walkers.’
 Failure to this and you might end up looking like an alien from out of space.